 The Community Energy movement has delivered an impressive range of schemes over the last ten years, including, wind, solar, hydro, and even a few heat schemes.
-However many of these schemes were reliant on support that is no longer available now that the Feed In Tariff (FiT) has gone and the Renewable Heat Incentive (RHI) is going.
-There is no replacement on the cards for the former and the limited proposed replacement for the RHI does not look suitable for Community Energy schemes.
+However many of these schemes were reliant on support that is no longer available now that the Feed In Tariff (FiT) and the Renewable Heat Incentive (RHI) have gone.
 There have also been changes to planning legislation that severely impact wind projects.

 So what Community Energy schemes can we still progress?

 Direct energy sales

 In almost all cases we now need to sell a large proportion of our energy directly to an end-user, such as a factory, office, care home, community building etc. This is sometimes called a ‘private wire’ arrangement.
 The electricity rates available from selling directly to the grid are just not high enough on their own to make the average Community Energy scheme viable.

-It can be really hard to find energy uses that are matched to the scale of renewable energy projects.
+It can be really hard to find energy users that are matched to the scale of renewable energy projects.
 One option is to go small and try to match technologies to the users requirements.
 In most cases this doesn’t work well – community energy projects with very small installations end up top-heavy, with excessive overheads in both cost and volunteer time terms.
 In practice there is a minimum scale below which most technologies do not tend to work very well.
 The other option is to go for economies of scale and connect straight to grid.
-That immediately takes us somewhere beyond the £10m mark.
+That immediately takes us somewhere beyond the £5m mark.
 Of course, community energy can go there – but it’s daunting for all but very established groups.

 Let’s look at the key technologies: